Off and Running

-Off and Running is a 1991 American comedy mystery film starring singer and actress Cyndi Lauper, David Keith and directed by Edward Bianchi.
+Off and Running is a 1991 American comedy mystery film directed by Ed Bianchi, written by Mitch Glazer, and starring Cyndi Lauper and David Keith.
+Orion Pictures originally had plans to give this movie a wide release, but due to the company's financial problems at the time, the movie went straight to video in the United States.
+It was, however, released in theaters in the United Kingdom on June 12, 1992 by Rank Film Distributors.

 Plot

-Lauper stars as a mermaid-themed lounge singer who gets involved with a caring but troubled man played by Jose Perez.
+Lauper stars as a beautiful mermaid-themed lounge singer and actress who gets involved with a caring but troubled man (played by Jose Perez).
 Because of his involvement with horse racing and breeding (and consequent mafia ties), the man is murdered in front of her, and she goes on the lam to escape his killers.
 On the way, she takes on the company of a professional golfer and a rebellious pre-teen boy, and together they attempt to unravel the mystery behind her slain lover's past.